-Year Ended December 31, 1, (Dollars in millions) 2022 2021 2020 Irish Income Tax (Provision) Benefit Tax Rate of 25% \$ (35) \$ 86 \$ 454 Tax Provision on Operating Earnings/Losses Subject to Rates Different than the Irish Income Tax Rate (155) (189) (361) Tax (Provision) Benefit on Swiss Loss from internal liquidation of subsidiary (141) 124 179 Decrease (Increase) in Valuation Allowance attributed to Swiss Loss 141 (124) (179) Decrease (Increase) in Valuation Allowance on Operating Earnings/Losses 64 52 (151) Change in Uncertain Tax Positions 39 (35) (27) Income Tax Provision \$ (87) \$ (86) \$ (85)
+Year Ended December 31, (Dollars in millions) 2023 2022 2 2021 Irish Income Tax (Provision) Benefit Tax Rate of 25% \$ (126) \$ (35) \$ 86 Tax Provision on Operating Earnings/Losses Subject to Rates Different than the Irish Income Tax Rate 52 (155) (189) Tax (Provision) Benefit on Swiss Loss from internal liquidation of subsidiary and internal restructuring 48 (141) 124 Decrease (Increase) in Valuation Allowance attributed to Swiss Loss and internal restructuring (46) 141 (124) Decrease (Increase) in Valuation Allowance on Operating Earnings/Losses 35 64 52 Change in Uncertain Tax Positions (20) 39 (35) Income Tax Provision \$ (57) \$ (87) \$ (86)

 Our income tax provisions generally do not correlate to our consolidated income (loss) before tax.
-Our income taxes provisions are primarily driven by profits in certain jurisdictions, deemed profit countries and withholding taxes on intercompany and third-party transactions that do not directly correlate to ordinary income or loss.
+Our income tax provisions are primarily driven by profits in certain jurisdictions, deemed profit countries and withholding taxes on intercompany and third-party transactions that do not directly correlate to ordinary income or loss.
 Certain charges and impairments recognized do not result in significant tax benefit as a result of being attributed to a non-income tax jurisdiction or our inability to forecast realization of the tax benefit of such losses.